Krayorn/blog/src/content/blog/codingame-ascii-art-drunk-bishop-algorithm.md

 	}
 ```

-The `asBits` function works by iterating 8 times through the number provided (because we want to extract 8 bits, as specified in the prompt).
+The `asBits` function works by iterating 8 times through the number provided (because we want to extract 8 bits, as specified in the problem).
 It's then using the golang bitwise operator `&` (AND) to extract the least significant bit.

 If we take a look at the truth table for the AND operator: